iotaledger/bee-rfcs/text/0034-ternary-hash.md

     /// Reset the inner state of the sponge. fn reset(&mut self);

-    /// Squeeze the sponge into a buffer fn squeeze_into(&mut self, buf: &mut Trits) -> Result<(), Self::Error>;
+    /// Squeeze the sponge into a buffer. fn squeeze_into(&mut self, buf: &mut Trits) -> Result<(), Self::Error>;

     /// Convenience function using `Sponge::squeeze_into` to return an owned version of the hash.